Obmondo/kubeaid/argocd-helm-charts/cluster-api/docs/hetzner.md

 ## Background

-* CCM (Cloud Controller Manager) from syself which talks to Hetzner api

-* CAPH (Cluster API Provider Hetzner) which will takecare of node lifecycle (which it does via above CCM)
+* CAPH (Cluster API Provider Hetzner) which will takecare of node lifecycle

 * Syself has developed CAPH which works with hetzner robot, the official only supported the cloud.
   But good news is that syself changes are merged into official [here is the PR](https://github.com/hetznercloud/hcloud-cloud-controller-manager/pull/561/)

-  **NOTE** The official ccm didn't worked for me, so currently we are using ccm from syself (v1.18.0-0.0.5)
+  **NOTE** The official ccm didn't worked for me, so currently we are using ccm from syself.

-* This ccm-hetzner helm chart will setup both for you in same NS

-  **NOTE** charts/cluster-api-provider-hetzner is manually maintained based on this [file](https://github.com/syself/cluster-api-provider-hetzner/releases/download/v1.0.0-beta.33/infrastructure-components.yaml)

 ## Pre-Requisites